GED In New Hampshire

 The online GED test costs $36 per module, or $144 for the entire exam, but you may as well add the $28 for taking four GED Ready practice tests as you are required to attain passing scores on these tests to qualify for online GED testing.
 You can take the GED subtests in any order and, if wished, one at a time.

-New Hampshire HiSET Cost
+HiSET New Hampshire Cost

 The HiSET includes five independent sub-exams that can be taken one (or more) at a time and in any order.
 The computer-based sub-exams will set you back $25 each (so overall $125), and the paper-based sub-exams are $20.75 each (or $103.75 in total).